BioinformaticsLabAtMUN/OpDetect/README.md

-# OpDetect: A Deep Learning Tool for Operon Detection
+# OpDetect: A convolutional and recurrent neural network classifier for precise and sensitive operon detection from RNA-seq data
 ## Overview

 **OpDetect** is a convolutional and recurrent neural network-based tool designed to accurately and sensitively detect operons from RNA-seq data.
 Operons are groups of neighboring genes transcribed as a single mRNA unit, predominantly found in prokaryotic genomes.
 By leveraging RNA-seq data directly, OpDetect offers a species-agnostic approach that outperforms existing methods in terms of recall, F1-score, and AUROC.